Kamal (Deploy to any VPS)#

 Set up a new DNS endpoint as outlined above.

-Change all
+Change the

-values in your traefik configuration indeploy.yml
+value in your proxy configuration indeploy.yml

 to the new domain.Update your